Benefits of a Living Trust & Will

 Why Create a Living Trust?

-One of the first steps in the estate planning process is to establish a living trust which controls the disposition of your assets rather than a will.
-The documents are similar as both determine how your affairs, assets, and property should be handled and distributed after you pass away.
-However, the greatest benefit of a living trust over a will is the fact that a trust avoids the probate process, while a will does not.
-Letting the courts decide how your assets are distributed will become a lengthy process and extremely costly procedure that can take eight to twelve months (or much longer) in court before your family can inherit anything.
-With a living trust, the process ends up being significantly quicker and only takes weeks to resolve.
+One of the first steps in the estate planning process is to establish a living trust which controls the disposition of your assets and has different advantages when compared to a will.
+The will and trust documents are similar, as both determine how your affairs, assets, and property should be handled and distributed after you pass away.
+However, the greatest benefit of choosing a living trust, instead of a will, is the fact that a trust avoids the probate process, while a will does not.
+Essentially, probate gives the court the power to decide how your assets are distributed, and it tends to be a lengthy and extremely costly procedure that can demand eight to twelve months (or much longer) of court procedures before your family can inherit anything.
+By having a living trust, the process ends up being significantly quicker, and only takes weeks to resolve.
 If you own property in other states, a living trust will be especially advantageous as it can help your family avoid multiple probate situations.

 Probate can be quite expensive, in addition to being lengthy, and the probate administration process is often estimated to cost between 3 and 10 percent of the estate’s total value.
 Creating a living trust will help you opt-out of the probate court system and avoid expensive (and unnecessary) court costs and legal fees.
-Living trusts are easy to set up, maintain, or even cancel, and are nearly impossible to contest in court, if created made properly, than a will (a civil lawsuit is required).
+Living trusts are easy to set up, maintain, or even cancel, and are nearly impossible to contest in court, if created properly.

 How to Avoid Probate